 1/2 cup all-purpose flour

 1/4 teaspoon garlic powder

 1/4 teaspoon ground black pepper

 Separate the onion slices into individual rings.
 Place the onion rings in a bowl of ice-cold water before coating.

-Work with one or two at a time, shaking off excess water then toss into a bag of flour mix.
+Work with one or two onion slices at a time, place them into the bag of flour mix.